Awesome Android: Powers and abilities

 The Awesome Android is created when the Mad Thinker steals and uses a technique invented by Mister Fantastic, involving splicing unstable molecules into the DNA patterns of an ape.
-It has limited artificial intelligence and no capacity for self-motivated activity, and is totally dependent on its programming or the programmer's spoken commands, and usually deactivates itself when inactive.
+It has limited artificial intelligence and no capacity for self-motivated activity, and is totally dependent on its programming or the programmer's spoken commands, and usually deactivates itself when not active.

 The Android has inhuman physical attributes and can mimic an ability (one at a time) after touching an opponent.
 It can also emit close-range blasts of gale force wind from its mouth.
 The Android is given one weakness by the Thinker: a collection of nerves underneath its arms that will deactivate it if struck.